Raising dairy cows is a good way to provide your family with all the milk, cheese, yogurt, and other dairy products they love.

 When a cow gives birth to its calf, it will give milk (and keep doing so) until the calf is mature, usually for a period of one year.

-Should you wean your calf completely or only partially?
-That’s a question to which the answer is still hotly debated.
+Should you wean your calf completely, or just partially?
+That’s a hotly debated question.
 Ultimately, the decision is yours – and there are several reasons for both arguments.

-If you decide to wean your calf completely so the cow’s milk is entirely available for your consumption, this can be a challenge.
+If you decide to wean your calf completely so the cow’s milk is entirely available to you, this can be a challenge.

-You will have to remove the calf for a few days, and open it somewhere in which the two can’t see or hear each other.
+You will have to remove the calf for a few days, and keep it somewhere in which the two can’t see or hear each other.
 You’ll need to then bottle-feed the calf.
-This process can be very stressful for both parties involved.
+This can be very stressful for both animals.

 Otherwise, you can partially wean your calf.
 This is a difficult process, too, as there’s a balance that needs to be followed (and it’s quite difficult to do).